Honest answers

 When can I actually buy one?

-Pre-orders open later in 2026 through a small Kickstarter campaign.
+Pre-orders open in 2027 through a small Kickstarter campaign.
 Drop your email on the waitlist and we'll write the day pre-orders go live.
 No newsletter, no marketing blasts, just one email when there's something to act on.

-Pricing lands with the Kickstarter announcement.
+Device pricing lands with the Kickstarter announcement.
 The number we're building toward is $189.
-The first fifty ship to the US and Canada in summer 2027; international shipping comes with the second run.
+The software — Margin Pass, $19.99 a semester — and the full ladder are on the pricing page.
+The first fifty ship to the US and Canada in summer 2028; international shipping comes with the second run.

 Can I buy one as a gift?